Jenny Larson, Therapist and Ownershe/her/hers pronouns

 My Education and Training

 I hold a Master’s degree in Applied Psychological Science from Pacific University.
-My coursework and training covered a variety of areas, including trauma, anxiety/depression, grief/loss, life transitions, relationship difficulties, career counseling, and infertility.
+My coursework and training covered a variety of areas, including trauma, PTSD, anxiety/depression, grief/loss, life transitions, and relationship concerns.
 My training and learning continues well after grad school.
-I am EMDR-trained and am in the process of becoming EMDR-certified.
+I am EMDR Certified by EMDRIA, the EMDR International Association.

 My clinical training began at William Temple House, where I served as a Counseling Intern from August 2018 until July 2019 and a Volunteer Counselor through September 2020.